Queer Flowers Collection

 DESIGNS IN THIS COLLECTION

-Homo Sweet Homo : linocut print, 5 x 7" on white, amber chiri, and reclaimed map paper
+Homo Sweet Homo : linoleum block print, 5 x 7."
+First edition of 100 printed on white, amber chiri, and reclaimed map paper.
+Second edition of 300 printed with letterpress on white paper.

 RESEARCH